-To flash AtomVM packbeam file to an STM32 device, use the mix atomvm.stm32.flash task.
+To flash AtomVM packbeam file to an STM32 device, use the atomvm.stm32.flash mix target.

-Important In order to use the mix atomvm.stm32.flash task, you will need to install the st-flash tool from the open source (bsd-3 licensed) stlink suite of stm32 utilities.
+Important In order to use the mix.stm32.flash target, you will need to install the st-flash tool from the open source (bsd-3 licensed) stlink suite of stm32 utilities.